 - Refresh your WordPress dashboard then visit Tools>Network.
 You will see a screen that looks similar to the one in the picture below.
 Read onwards before you make any configuration changes.

 If you want to install your additional blogs on virtual sub-domains instead of sub-directories you will need to create a wildcard DNS record on your server to enable the virtual host (sub-domain) functionality of WordPress.
-Your server must support wildcard DNS records for you to do this; check with your host before continuing.
-Hostgator’s Baby Plan allows them.
+Your server must support wildcard DNS records for you to do this.
+Namecheap hosting supports wildcard DNS.

 - Select “sub-domains” under “Domains” in CPanel.